PZI Teacher Archives

 Two friends were washing their bowls in a creek, and they saw two crows fighting over a frog.
 One friend asked, “Why does it always have to be like that?”

 The other friend replied, “It’s only for your benefit, honored one.”

-Uncertainty allows us to enter life more fully.
-Zen likes predicaments.
+John Tarrant in Fall Sesshin 2019.
+Zen likes predicaments, uncertainty allows us to enter life more fully.
 The koans are allies in this.
 The unexpected questions are often those that help the most.
-All the strategies defend against life – ‘Become more lost’ – a zen entreaty.
+To all the strategies that defend against life, a Zen entreaty: “Become more lost.”
+John Tarrant in Fall Sesshin 2019.

 John Tarrant gives a dharma talk Thursday night of the 2011 spring sesshin.
 The universe is here for each one of us.
 Underlying the troubles and pain of the world there is always a presence, a brightness, which is us and we are it.
 April 21, 2011.